ajay2177/Negotation-Agent-using-GENIUS/README.md

 # Negotation-Agent-using-GENIUS
-This Negotiation Agent is created using GENIUS which is a JAVA based negotiation platform.
+This Negotiation Agent is created using GENIUS which is a Java based negotiation platform.